 There are so many options for exposing your kids to good books in Portland.
-Of course, there are storytimes at your local library – you can go every day of the week in fact if you like!
-But many local bookstores, coffee shops, and community centers offer storytimes too.
+Our local libraries have an incredible selection of storytimes — you can go every day of the week if you like!
+Many local retail shops and community organizations offer storytimes, too, and unless otherwise noted, they don’t cost a thing.
 Below is our comprehensive compilation of all things story — enjoy!

-Library storytimes.
-You can find a storytime at a local library nearly every day of the week.
-The traditional storytime includes stories, bubbles, songs and some play time.
+Multnomah County Library storytimes.
+Our local library system excels at storytime.
+Each session typically includes stories, bubbles, songs and some play time.
 These are separated out roughly by age – but feel free to go to whichever one works for you and your family.
-In addition, the library has special black story times, Spanish, Vietnamese and Chinese storytimes, and storytimes for those with sensory processing issues.
-If you time it right, you can even head over for a pajama storytime.
-Check the library’s website for the right storytime for you.
+In addition, the library has special Spanish, Vietnamese, Chinese and Russian storytimes, plus a preschool sensory and a rainbow family storytime.
+If you time it right, you can even head over for a pajama or stuffies sleepover storytime in the evening.
+Check the library’s website for the right event for you.